wioux/mkbison/README.md

     $ rake compile

 ## TODO
+  * Add tests
   * Automatically create Rakefile task
+  * Write to temp files, then move them into place
+  * Move base module into the c extension and document the lexing helpers
   * Seems like you can hit EOF in the middle of action block and get wrong error msg
   * Benchmark -- what takes so long on the koa grammar?
-  * Write to temp files, then move them into place
-  * Move base module into the c extension and document the lexing helpers

-Not all Bison features are supported yet.
+Not all Bison features are supported yet...

 ## Contributing